johnmholmes/PIC16F676_Basic_C-programming_Pickit_3_MPLAB_X_IDE/PART 1 code/README.md

 In part 1 of my journey was to learn how to connect up the Pic16F676 to the Pickit 3 Since making the video I have been advised to add a 100nF capacitor across the 5 volt line and the ground line so Pins 1 and 14 of the chip.
 This is to smooth out any noise on the supply and also any noise caused by the operation of the General input output pins (GPIO).

-https://youtu.be/O7069OKVfkY
+This video shows the setup I use less the capacitor mentioned https://youtu.be/O7069OKVfkY

-The datasheet is freely available from the Microchip website but also look for the Errita incase there has been any updates since the chip was manufactured.
+The datasheet is freely available from the Microchip website but also look for the errata in case there has been any updates since the chip was manufactured.

 http://ww1.microchip.com/downloads/en/devicedoc/40039f.pdf